freebasic/fbfrog/readme.txt

     - the subtype ID must encode the struct tag somehow, e.g. "<struct>" prefix that higherlevel transformations can check for.

-- Unnamed structs for which fbfrog has to add place holder ids should be merged better, i.e. if __fbfrog_anon structs have the same fields, they should be merged
-	a) should use an internal mangling instead of __fbfrog_anon<counter>, because then AST merging can succeed for structs with the same mangling. but what should the mangling be based on?
-	b) Ignore placeholder ids, treat such structs as equal; the fields will be merged separately anyways.
-Well yeah, but subtype ids of following decls still must be updated.
-This would be doable, but a little ugly.

 - If 2 symbols have the exact same id, should not rename either, so that fbc catches the problem (ie. 2 structs, or 2 typedefs, or typedef/struct, etc.)